marekbrze/categorized-raycast-extensions/README.md

 [Parcel Tracker](https://www.raycast.com/junhyukjin/parcel-tracker) by junhyukjin - Track packages (only available in South Korea)

-[Paste as Plain Text](https://www.raycast.com/koinzhang/paste-as-plain-text) by koinzhang - Paste text from the clipboard as plain text.
+[Paste as Plain Text](https://www.raycast.com/koinzhang/paste-as-plain-text) by koinzhang - Paste text from the clipboard as any format.

 [Pastebin](https://www.raycast.com/vimtor/pastebin) by vimtor - Create and manage Pastebin pastes

-[PDFSearch](https://www.raycast.com/kevin-pek/pdfsearch) by kevin-pek - Search across collections of PDF documents.
+[PDFSearch](https://www.raycast.com/kevin-pek/pdfsearch) by kevin-pek - Search across collections of PDF files.

 [Fast Chat With Phone Number in IM Apps](https://www.raycast.com/timonpeng/phonenumber-in-im) by timonpeng - A Raycast extension enables faster chatting with a target phone number in IM apps like WhatsApp and Telegram, eliminating the need to add contacts beforehand.